 2. Hike to the green sand beach.
 The trip isn’t easy but the journey to get to the famous green sand beach is well worth the adventure!
 Located near the southern most point, the spectacular green sand beach (it gets its color from peridot deposits) is only accessible by a two-hour hike.
 If you get lucky, there may be locals hanging out in the parking lot offering to shuttle tourists across the rocky terrain in their ATVs and trucks (for a small fee of course).
 Take them up on their offer-it’s well worth the cost!

 4. Star gaze atop Mauna Kea.
-At 14,000 ft., Mauna Kea is has one of the best observatories in the world.
+At 14,000 ft., Mauna Kea has one of the best observatories in the world.
 Plan a trip up for sunset and be sure to pack plenty of warm clothes!
 If you want to go all the way to the summit for sunset, you’ll probably want to book a tour (the road requires 4WD) which also includes dinner and star gazing at the visitors center.
 Read all about my experience at Mauna Kea here.

 5. Visit Punalu’u black sand beach.
 Hawaii’s most famous black sand beach is a sight that you shouldn’t miss.
 This rare phenomenon is created when molten lava meets the cool ocean water.
 The lava shatters on impact creating the black sand.
 Sea turtles can often be found here.

 6. Take a guided hike to see lava flow.
 Nothing beats standing feet away from a live lava flow.
-Tour companies will lead guided hikes as close to the lava flow as it’s safe to be.
-These tours are dependent on a variety of conditions though so it’s not always possible to hike to the lava flow.
-It’s also possible to take a boat tour to see where the lava flow meets the ocean.
+Book this tour for a guided hike as close to the lava flow as it’s safe to be.
+These tours are dependent on a variety of conditions though so it’s not always possible to hike to the lava flow, but if it is, your guides will get you there.

 7. Tour a coffee plantation in Kona.
 Kona coffee is famous so of course touring a coffee plantation is on our list.
 There’s plenty to choose from on the Kona side of the island and the best ones will have tasting rooms where you can purchase coffee to take back as souvenirs.